zhengjunyao-work/arc24/docs/modeling/Iteration_05_search_for_smaller_llms.md

 So the number of trainable parameters is not the difference betweeen trainings.
 Simply the bigger model seems to have more prior knowledge about the task.

+### Optimal number of steps for test-time fine-tuning

+TODO: it seems to be around 3k steps when using the whole eval set.

 ## Conclusion

 ## Next steps